 You can make your own succulent and cactus mix, buy it online or at your local garden center.
 When I lived in Santa Barbara, I would usually buy my mix from the California Cactus Center as they formulated their own.
 Here in Tucson, I stated buying Tank’s which is also a local mix.

 I was visiting my friends at Eco Gro (a place for we plant aficionados) a few weeks ago and was in need of succulent and cactus mix.
 They were out of Tank’s and sold me a bag of their own mix.
-The mix is formulated on sight but the original recipe comes from Mark A. Dimmitt who is local and well known in plant circles.
+The mix is formulated on site but the original recipe comes from Mark A. Dimmitt who is local and well known in plant circles.
 That’s why it’s known as “MAD Mix”.

 The ingredients I use for this mix.